Awareness Team

 What does awareness mean?

-What is the task of the awarenss team?
+What is the task of the awareness team?

 The task of the awareness team is to work actively against discriminatory and/or transgressive behaviour during the event.

-The members of the team can be approached by people who are affected by discrimination and abusive behaviour during the event.
-In addition, the team members approach people who are assaulting others.
+Team members may be approached by individuals who experience discrimination, harassment, or violence during the event.
+In addition, the team members approach individuals who discriminate against and/or attack others.

 Who is part of the awareness team?